cyring/CoreFreq/README.md

 nmi_watchdog=0
 ```

- b- No Virtualization
+**b-** No Virtualization

 VMs don't provide access to the registers that the CoreFreq driver employs :
 * Fixed Performance Counters
 * Model Specific Registers
 * PCI Registers

- c- Rendering
+**c-** Rendering

 The UI renders best with an ASCII 7-Bit console or Xterm with VT100 and ANSI colors support

+### Dependencies
+* The Linux Kernel with a minimum version 3.3
+* The GNU C Library

 ### Build
+0. Software needed:
+* GNU C Compiler
+* GNU Make tool
+* Header files for building modules for Linux kernel

- 1- Clone the source code into a working directory.
+1. Clone the source code into a working directory.
  :heavy_dollar_sign:`git clone https://github.com/cyring/CoreFreq.git`

- 2- Build the programs.
+2. Build the programs.
 :heavy_dollar_sign:`cd CoreFreq`
 :heavy_dollar_sign:`make`
 ```